 Funding was sought and obtained by the Secretariat from the United States of America, but due to administrative delays the study was only initiated in May 2009.
-As a result of the very short time available, the report submitted by deadline for documents for CoP15 was considered provisional, with this final report submitted to the Conference of the Parties as an Information Document.
+As a result of the very short time available, this report must be considered provisional, with more detailed reporting to be completed after the submission deadline for documents for CoP15, and the final report to be presented to the Conference of the Parties as an Information Document.